matthewmain/bus_derby/README.md

 ## Running Locally

-Physijs runs a web worker, which, when run locally, violates the cross-origin policies of some browsers (including Chrome).
+Physijs runs a web worker, which, if run locally, violates the cross-origin policies of some browsers (including Chrome).

 To play Bus Derby without hosting it, you'll likely need to run a local server instead of simply opening `index.html`.
 There are a number of ways to run a local server, but one quick way is to use [http-server](https://www.npmjs.com/package/http-server).
 To do this, first install `http-server` with [npm](https://www.npmjs.com/get-npm):